 4 – Disappointment.
 Now we are starting to get into games that I might derive some itty-bitty level of pleasure from.
 I might even be talked into playing it again, depending on who is in the group.
 However, I give ratings of 4 to games that, I feel, could be so much more than what they are.
 Exploding Kittens is a good example of this for me.
 It’s light and mostly harmless.
 But it’s basically like War, which is a game I’d rate a 5.
 For the platform that Exploding Kittens had, and for how many other card games manage to be light and fun while still allowing players to make a meaningful decision or two, it could have been much, much more than it was.

 5 – Meh.
 These games encompass two different experiences for me.
-Either they’re games that I find flat and lifeless from the start, or whatever fun I had was completely negated by thematic or design issues to the point where I just shrug my shoulders at the whole experience.
+Either they’re games that I find flat and lifeless from the start, or whatever fun I had was completely negated by thematic or design issues.
+Either way, I just shrug my shoulders at the whole experience.
 I consider a lot of mass-market games, or kids games like Chutes and Ladders, as examples of “flat” games.
 I can’t get mad at these games.
 They do what they do.
 They just leave me feeling cold.

 The original Zombicide is an example of a game with lots of pluses and minuses.
 I had fun mowing down zombies by the boatload, getting cool power-ups, all that stuff.
 However, the targeting system and other fiddly issues negated any cool experiences I got from it.
-Zombicide Black Plague fixed that… but then it made you play 6 characters.
+Zombicide Black Plague fixed that… but then it made you play 6 characters no matter what your player count was.
 Sigh.

 6 – Acceptance.
 Now I’m starting to have actual fun.
 I’m apt to say something like “that was ok” about a game I rate a 6 and not feel like I wasted my time playing it.
 I could even be talked into playing a 6 game again without too much trouble.
 However, at this level, I still experienced some kind of issue in the game that’s dampened my enthusiasm for it and made me not want to seek out another play of it.
 Also, I wouldn’t necessarily recommend a 6 game; I’d find something similar to recommend instead.
 I have played LOTS of games that I’ve rated a 6, and I’m sure you’ve played a lot of 6 games as well.